fin-hypergrid/core/README.md

 # Column autosizing

-You can autosize a column to best fit size by double clicking on the column header.
+You can autosize a column to best fit size by double clicking on the column header, or automagically always set all columns by setting the property columnAutosizing to true.

 <img src="images/gridshot09.png">